 There’s so much more to eye contact than just looking at someone’s eyes.

-Our faces are designed for reciprocal communication - for both giving and receiving information, so that we can share in a mutually understood message with others.
+Our faces are designed for reciprocal communication – for both giving and receiving information, so that we can share in a mutually understood message with other people.
 Eye contact helps us to do that in a number of ways, like monitoring the reaction of the other person when we speak and letting them know that we’re paying attention when it’s our turn to listen.

 - Knowing when and how to initiate it

 - How long to maintain it

 - When and how to disengage

 - Understanding the social rules that govern all of these

 - Using that knowledge to control social interactions

 In other words, an overly intense and unrelenting gaze is just as significant as no eye contact at all.
 And importantly, being able to use eye contact doesn’t mean that a person is not autistic.

 That being said, many autistic people do find eye contact to be challenging or uncomfortable, with some even describing it as excruciating.